AkshayMalige/AHEAD_2025/vadd/README.md

 Start by following [part1.md](./part1.md) to set up your environment and clone the repository.

-From there, proceed to part2.md and part3.md in order.
+From there, proceed to part2.md and part3.md and so on in order.

 ---